Guiding Light: Broadcast history

 Up until its CBS finale in 2009, stations in a number of markets aired Guiding Light in the morning either at 9 or 10 a.m. local time: Miami, Chicago, Baltimore, Boston, Detroit, New York City, Los Angeles, San Francisco, Philadelphia, Pittsburgh, Dallas-Fort Worth, Orlando, Atlanta, Columbia, SC, Fort Wayne, IN, South Bend, IN, Portland, OR, Quad Cities, Buffalo, Reno, Portland, ME, Milwaukee, Albany, NY, and Scranton-Wilkes Barre, PA.
 Guiding Light aired at 12 noon local time in Honolulu, Hawaii.
 In Savannah, GA, it aired at 4:00 pm local time.

 Before 2004, stations that aired Guiding Light in the morning were always one episode behind those that aired the program at its official timeslot of 3:00 pm (ET).
 This changed in March 2004, during the first day of the NCAA March Madness basketball tournament, in which stations airing the show at 10:00 am were able catch up with stations that televised it at 3:00 pm.
 Starting in 2006, stations that televised Guiding Light at 9:00 am were also offered a same-day feed to catch up with the rest of the network.
 As a result of this, daily episodes for the remaining years of GL were the same on all stations regardless of timeslot.

 Guiding Light maintained strong ratings in Pittsburgh, despite being moved to 10:00 am in 2006.
 According to a 2006 article in the Pittsburgh Post-Gazette, Dr. Phil had not been able to pull in the same numbers that Guiding Light did in that time slot a year prior, while Guiding Light was maintaining its audience share.

 One CBS affiliate that did not air the show was KOVR-TV in Sacramento, California, which had become a CBS affiliate in 1995.
 Before CBS affiliated with KOVR, it had been affiliated in Sacramento with KXTV, which had dropped Guiding Light from its schedule in 1992 and did not air it again.
 As such, the show was preempted in the Sacramento area from 1992 to the show's cancellation.
 WNEM-TV in Flint/Saginaw/Bay City, Michigan, which also became a CBS affiliate that year, initially ran the soap before dropping it in 1996 because of disappointing ratings.
 In the fall of 2006, WNEM began running Guiding Light on its digital channel WNEM-DT2 (affiliated with MyNetwork TV and then-branded as "My 5") at 10 am, airing there for the remainder of its run.

-On September 18, 2009, Guiding Light aired its all new and final episode at 3:00 pm ET/2:00 pm CT on CBS in the same time as ABC's last soap opera General Hospital aired its all new episode.
-A revival of the game show Let's Make a Deal (hosted by Wayne Brady) debuted on CBS and took over the Guiding Light timeslot on October 5, 2009.
+On September 18, 2009, Guiding Light aired its final episode at 3:00 pm ET/2:00 pm CT on CBS.
+Reruns of The Price Is Right took over the Guiding Light time slot between September 21 and October 2, 2009, for two weeks.
+On October 5, 2009, CBS replaced Guiding Light with an hour-long revival of Let's Make a Deal, hosted by Wayne Brady.